 (a) This section applies to the construction of underground tunnels, shafts, chambers, and passageways.
 This section also applies to cut-and-cover excavations which are both physically connected to ongoing underground construction operations within the scope of this section, and covered in such a manner as to create conditions characteristic of underground construction.

 (b) This section does not apply to excavation and trenching operations covered by Part N of this chapter, such as foundation operations for above-ground structures that are not physically connected to underground construction operations, and surface excavation.

-(c) The employer shall comply with the requirements of this part and chapter in addition to applicable requirements of chapter 296-36
+(c) You must comply with the requirements of this part and chapter in addition to applicable requirements of chapter 296-36

 WAC, Safety standards—Compressed air work.

 (2) Access and egress.